CloudNationHQ/terraform-azure-evh/README.md

 # Eventhubs

-This Terraform module facilitates the setup and management of event hub resources on Azure, providing flexible configurations for namespace creation and event hub instances.
+This Terraform module facilitates the setup and management of event hub resources on azure, providing flexible configurations for namespace creation and event hub instances.
 It ensures a robust and scalable messaging platform in the cloud, designed to handle massive amounts of event data in real-time.

 ## Goals